php-http/documentation/plugins/cache.rst

     A HTTP response may have expired but it is still in cache.
 If so, headers like ``If-Modified-Since`` and ``If-None-Match`` are added to the HTTP request to allow the server answer with 304 status code.
-When a 304 response is recieved we update the CacheItem and save it again for at least ``cache_lifetime``.
+When a 304 response is received we update the CacheItem and save it again for at least ``cache_lifetime``.

 Using these options together you may control the how your cached responses behave.
 By default, responses with no cache control headers are not cached.
 If you want a default cache lifetime if the server specifies no ``max-age``, use::